 With the positioning agreed, we set about creating a flexible and digital-first identity system that could be used to enhance rather than replace the existing logo design.
 Bold, colourful geometric shapes sit at the heart of the graphic language, including peaks, lines and patterns inspired by actual data visualisations produced by Nuffield Trust researchers.

-All areas of the visual system were considered, in order to ensure clarity and consistency across print and digital platforms, including the colour system, developed to ensure it met onscreen accessibility requirements.
-We balanced the informative with the human by developing comprehensive and coherent gallery of icons, and created a bespoke data visualisation style, so that every chart and infographic output feels distinctive to the Nuffield Trust.
+In order to ensure clarity and consistency across print and digital we considered all areas of the visual system, including developing a colour system that met onscreen accessibility requirements.
+We balanced the informative with the human by developing comprehensive and coherent gallery of icons, and created a bespoke data visualisation style so that every chart and infographic output feels distinctive to the Nuffield Trust.

 This approach extended to all brand touchpoints.
 Of particular importance was an easy-to-use and impactful suite of publication templates that we created to accommodate different types of content.
 This helped to provide consistency and coherence that had previously been lacking.